 Incorporating a pet tuxedo or veil, a sign or bandana, etc. is a suppppper cute idea and I love it when my couples do this (so much!)
 Professionally, I think a little sign hung around the neck works out better than a bandana for pet portraits as the bandana can be difficult to read and can get flipped up & twisted around etc. Here are a few of my favorite pet signs for engagement and wedding photos:

 Ideally, you should choose a location that is familiar to your pet for best results!
 You should also act as natural as possible with them, doing things you would normally do with them and interacting with them in the way you would normally interact with them at home!
 As much as we love them, pets aren’t technically people, so they can’t really be directed for posing and eye contact & that’s okay!
 Spontaneous, Playful, Snuggly photos with your pet are where it’s at!

 It is so important that you guys stay cool, calm and collected during the session, even if your pet misbehaves a little!
 They’ll sense your frustration and that won’t help anything!
 It’s okay if they don’t sit still or look at the camera, playful photos with your pet are really cute too!
 Be prepared to be spontaneous and playful during portraits with your pets!
 You should hire a photographer who possesses the essential skill of pivoting when things don’t go according to plan!
 It’s invaluable on Wedding Day and it will be helpful when photographing your pets too!

 Want to WIN this Sweet Sign for your Fur Baby to don on Wedding Day!?

-Head over to the Exclusive Asheville Wedding Photo Brides Group and comment on my post from Monday, May 12th with a photo of you + your pet and a little info about them/why you love them! 🙂 xo -Brit
+Head over to the Exclusive Asheville Wedding Photo Brides Group and comment on my last post with a photo of you + your pet and a little info about them/why you love them! 🙂 xo -Brit